The dihedral rigidity conjecture for n-prisms: Introduction

-\begin{defi} We call a closed manifold with boundary $M$ a polyhedron, if its boundary is piecewise $C^{2,\alpha}$ smooth hypersurfaces intersecting transversely; If $P^n$ is an Euclidean prism and $M^n$ is a polyhedron, we call $M$ is over-prism of type $P$, if it admits a degree one map $\Phi$ onto $P$, such that for each integer $k\in [0,n]$ and on each $k$-face of $M$, the restriction of $\Phi$ is also a degree one map to a $k$-face of $P$. \end{defi}
+If $P^n$ is an Euclidean prism and $M^n$ is a polyhedron, we call $M$ is over-prism of type $P$, if it admits a degree one map $\Phi$ onto $P$, such that for each integer $k\in [0,n]$ and on each $k$-face of $M$, the restriction of $\Phi$ is also a degree one map to a $k$-face of $P$. \end{defi}